Hey Makers!

 I was raised by the thriving subcultures of San Francisco in the 90s, where graffiti, skateboarders, activists, and punks ruled.
 As a teenager, I was down for the adventure, so I jumped right in and raged right alongside everyone.

 I learned early on that making things with my own hands was powerful.
-From hand-sewing at a young age to co-founding a custom messenger bag company in Philadelphia, my path has always been about creating and empowering others to do the same.
+From hand-sewing at a young age to co-founding a custom messenger bag company in Philadelphia (called R.E.
+Load Bags), my path has always been about creating and empowering others to do the same.

 At Klum House, our mission is to help you believe in your ability to make things real in the world.
 Skill-building isn’t just about learning to sew a bag– it's about giving people the skills and confidence to bring their own ideas to life.